 What Types of Whales Can I Expect to See?

-There is a variety of whales on the west coast of North America that you may see, such as orcas, humpbacks, minke whales, gray whales, and many other marine mammals.
+There are various whales on the west coast of North America that you may see, such as orcas, humpbacks, minke whales, gray whales, and many other marine mammals.

 Each of these whales can be spotted in the sea at different times of the year.
-However, the overall whale-watching season is often assumed to start from early March to the end of October.
+However, the whale-watching season is often assumed to start in early March to October.

 Bernhard Grzimek, Schlager, N., Olendorf, D. and American (2003).
 Grzimek’s animal life encyclopedia.
 Detroit: Gale.